Elysia-ff/FFXIV_RotationHelper/README.md

 Check this video to know how this work.

-Listed skills will not be surported.
+Listed skills will not be supported.
 1. DoL's
 2. DoH's
 3. Potions (plugin will ignore the potions of rotation.